 Toll Free Numbers

-If toll free numbers seem to be a viable choice for business phone numbers, you should be aware that they aren’t always internationally-capable, which means they don’t work when callers dial a virtual phone number from outside the country.
+If toll free numbers seem to be a viable choice for business numbers, you should be aware that they aren’t always internationally-capable, which means they don’t work when callers dial a virtual phone number from outside the country.
 Instead, these callers are going to be charged long-distance fees or blocked by their telecom service provider, which defeats the purpose of offering toll free calling in the first place.

 There is, however, a workaround.
-By using ITFS numbers (“International Toll Free Service” numbers) and/or UIFN numbers (“Universal International Freephone Numbers”), your business can offer toll free calling in international markets that function just like “regular” business phone numbers do.
+By using ITFS numbers (“International Toll Free Service” numbers) and/or UIFN numbers (“Universal International Freephone Numbers”), your business can offer toll free calling in international markets that function just like “regular” phone numbers do.